zaynahjaved/pg-broil/readme.md

 ===========================================

-To run BC for the TrashBot environment first go to the spinningup/spinup/envs/pointbot_const.py and change the constants to create the trash enviornment in the paper which is given in the comments.
+To run BC for the TrashBot environment first go to the spinningup/spinup/envs/pointbot_const.py and change the constants to create the trash environment in the paper which is given in the comments.
 Then add the pkl files of the demos created by demonstrator.py (the demos used in the paper are already inside the demos folder).
 Then go to the spinningup/spinup/algos/pytorch/ppo directory and run the command:
 ```
 python bc.py --env PointBot-v0
 ```